unixpickle/graphalicious/docs/CHUNK_VIEW.md

 Since a *ChunkView* knows where individual data points will be drawn, it is responsible for reporting which points will appear in a given subregion.
 In addition, a *ChunkView* must be able to report which data points will be in a subregion after its current animation is complete.
 This makes it possible for the containing *ContentView* to animate various things on its own (such as y-axis labels).

+The *ChunkView* can receive "pointer" events (normally equivalent to mouse events), allowing user interaction.
+These events can be used for hover effects and click handlers.
+Since the height of a *ChunkView* is determined externally, it must be specified as an argument to the event handlers.
+In addition, since a *ChunkView* can be stretched horizontally, the stretched width may be specified as well.

+# The PointerPosition type

+The *PointerPosition* type expresses the coordinates of a pointer (e.g. the mouse) in a *ChunkView*'s coordinate system.
+A *PointerPosition* object has the following fields:

+ * *number* x - the x-axis coordinate, relative to the leftmost part of the *ChunkView*.
+If the *ChunkView* is not being stretched, this is between 0 and the *ChunkView*'s inherent width.
+If the *ChunkView* is being stretched, this is between 0 and the *ChunkView*'s stretched width.
+ * *number* y - the y-axis coordinate, relative to the top of the *ChunkView*.
+This is between 0 and the current height of the *ChunkView*.
+ * *number* width - the width to which the *ChunkView* is being stretched.
+If the *ChunkView* is not being stretched, this is the *ChunkView*'s inherent width.
+ * *number* height - the current height of the *ChunkView*.

 # Methods

 A set of methods can be used to get the current properties of a *ChunkView*.
 These will be updated as an animation runs: